-Leading with Business is an introduction to entrepreneurship supported by materials from the Wharton business school of the University of Pennsylvania.
+Leading with Business is an introduction to entrepreneurship and business management.
 This hand-on class applies previously learned leadership principles in a business context.
-Students will learn how businesses innovate, remain competitive, market and brand, price, operate their value chain, and track costs and financial results.
+Students will learn how businesses innovate, operate, advertise, manage personnel, and track finances.
 The semester's capstone project is a unique student developed business which applies what they have learned and creates profits for a local non-profit organization.
-Upon completion, students will have a hands-on appreciation for the role of an entrepreneur, the intricacies of managing a business, the importance of project management, building trust in a collaborative environment, and the confidence that comes with accomplishing a stretch goal.
+This course combines short lectures and significant time creating their business.
+Upon completion students will have a hands-on appreciation for the role of an entrepreneur, the intricacies of managing a business, the importance of project management, the value of collaboration, and the confidence that comes with accomplishing a stretch goal.